 BIBLE X-General Epistles.
-By analysis and exegesis the teachings of this section of the New Testament are set forth as they relate to doctrine, and to the everyday problems of Christian living.
+By analysis and exegesis the teachings of this section of the New Testament are set forth as they relate to doctrine and to the everyday problems of Christian living.
+The practical Christian life insisted upon in these epistles lends balance to the more doctrinal letters of the New Testament.
 Value, 3 semester hours.
-Offered as an evening course in the first semester of 1937-38.
+Offered in 1939-40.

 BIBLE XI-The Apocalypse.
 This course consists of an exposition of the Book of Revelation.
 The predictions found therein are interpreted in the light of Old Testament prophecy, history, and current events.
 While the prophetic element is kept prominent, the devotional and practical value of the book is also emphasized.
 Value, 3 semester hours.
-Offered in second semester of 1937-38.
+Offered in 1939-40.